vtereshkov/xdpw/README.md

 * `$I` - Include source file.
 Examples: `{$I windows.inc}`, `{$I samples\gauss.inc}`
 * `$A` - Set application type.
 Examples: `{$A GUI}`, `{$A CONSOLE}`

-#### Inline procedures and functions
+#### Inlined procedures and functions
-The following identifiers are implemented as a part of the compiler.
+The following identifiers are implemented as part of the compiler.
 Their names are not reserved words and can be locally redefined by the user.
 ```pascal
 procedure Inc(var x: Integer)
 procedure Dec(var x: Integer)